Analysis of Minimizers of the Lawrence-Doniach Energy for Superconductors in Applied Fields: Introduction

 Theorems 1 and 2 and the estimate \eqref{Trace} imply a strong influence up to leading order of the two-dimensional energy $F_\epsilon$ on the minimal Lawrence-Doniach energy.
-In fact, we prove in Corollary 4.3 that for a minimizer $(\{u_n\}_{n=0}^N, \vec{A})\in[H^1(\Omega;\mathbb{C})]^{N+1}\times K$ of the Lawrence-Doniach energy, we have
+More precisely, we prove in Corollary 5.2 that for a minimizer $(\{u_n\}_{n=0}^N, \vec{A})\in[H^1(\Omega;\mathbb{C})]^{N+1}\times K$ of the Lawrence-Doniach energy, we have

-Another consequence of Theorems 1 and 2 is the following: \begin{cor} Under the assumptions of Theorem 1, we have
+Another consequence of Theorems 1 and 2 is the following: